Guiltime22/EasySave_Grp4/README.md

       o	Only the files with extensions defined by the user in the general settings should be encrypted.

-Evolution of the Daily Log file
+Evolution of the Daily Log file:

 The daily log file must contain additional information: Time needed to encrypt the file